Top 10 Best Animated Television Series

 It may not be something as adult as South Park, but I personally think MLP:FiM is one of the best animated shows out there and deserves a place at the very top of this chart.

-This show has always had a special place in my heart as I remember my father recording episodes of this show on Cartoon Network when I was little.
-After all these years, this is still my #1 animated TV show of all time.
+This show has always had a special place in my heart as I remember my father recording episodes on Cartoon Network when I was little.
+After all these years, this is still my number one animated TV show of all time.

-Looney Tunes is a classic and it is just a tad more iconic, but unlike Looney Tunes, Tom and Jerry is the one that still makes you laugh today, so they get my vote.
-Also, where's 2011-2014's The Looney Tunes Show?
+Looney Tunes is a classic and slightly more iconic, but Tom and Jerry still makes us laugh today, so it gets my vote.
+Also, where's the 2011-2014's The Looney Tunes Show?
+If anyone replies, say +EadlumKirke.

 This cartoon show makes me laugh a lot.
 It's one of the best cartoon shows in the world.
 I watched this cartoon show for the first time on a black and white TV screen.